pingcap/docs/export-or-backup-using-dumpling.md

 #### Use the `-B` or `-T` command to filter data

-Dumpling can also export specific databases or tables with the `-B` or `-T` command.
+Dumpling can also export specific databases with the `-B` command or specific tables with the `-T` command.

 > **Note:**
 >